In a Different Voice: Controversy

+Later critics had more fundamental concerns.
 Christina Hoff Sommers argues in The War Against Boys that, "Gilligan has failed to produce the data for her research".
 Gilligan argued in response that, "her findings have been published in leading journals and that Sommers' points are not accurate," even though access to the raw data has been consistently denied to other researchers.